 You can also try to use a different collation for the data on the server.
 Choose a collation that maps to a code page on the client.

-In many situations, SQL Server interacts with other servers or clients, and your organization might use multiple data access standards between applications and server instances.
+In many situations, SQL Server interacts with other servers or clients, and your organization might use multiple data-access standards between applications and server instances.
 SQL Server clients are one of two main types:

-The following table provides information about using multilingual data with various combinations of Unicode and non-Unicode servers.
+The following table provides information about using multilingual data with various combinations of Unicode and non-Unicode servers:

-|Server||Client||Benefits or Limitations|
+|Server||Client||Benefits or limitations|

 |Unicode||Unicode||Because Unicode data is used throughout the system, this scenario provides the best performance and protection from corruption of retrieved data.
-This is the situation with ActiveX Data Objects (ADO), OLE DB, and ODBC version 3.7 or a later version.|
+This is the situation with ActiveX Data Objects (ADO), OLE DB, and ODBC version 3.7 or later.|

-|Unicode||Non-Unicode||In this scenario, especially with connections between a server that is running a newer operating system and a client that is running an older version of SQL Server, or on an older operating system, there can be limitations or errors when you move data to a client computer.
+|Unicode||Non-Unicode||In this scenario, especially with connections between a server that's running a newer operating system and a client that's running an earlier version of SQL Server, or on an older operating system, there can be limitations or errors when you move data to a client computer.
 Unicode data on the server tries to map to a corresponding code page on the non-Unicode client to convert the data.|

-|Non-Unicode||Unicode||This is not an ideal configuration for using multilingual data.
-You cannot write Unicode data to the non-Unicode server.
+|Non-Unicode||Unicode||This isn't an ideal configuration for using multilingual data.
+You can't write Unicode data to the non-Unicode server.
 Problems are likely to occur when data is sent to servers that are outside the server's code page.|

 |Non-Unicode||Non-Unicode||This is a very limiting scenario for multilingual data.
 You can use only a single code page.|